UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-seeking-help.md

 ~~~
 {: .output}

-The tidyverse is a collection of other pacakges that work well together.
+The tidyverse is a collection of other packages that work well together.
 The `tidyverse` package's main function is to load some of these other packages.
 We will be using some of these later in the course.

 > ## Conflicting names
 >